scenerystack/community/docs/reference/api/scenery/PressListener.md

 #### display : <span style="font-weight: 400;">[Display](../scenery/Display.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span></span> {: #display data-toc-label='display' }

-To support looksOverProperty being true based on focus, we need to monitor the display from which the event has come from to see if that display is showing its focusHighlights, see Display.prototype.focusManager.FocusManager.pdomFocusHighlightsVisibleProperty for details.
+To support isOverOrFocusedProperty being true based on focus, we need to monitor the display from which the event has come from to see if that display is showing its focusHighlights, see Display.prototype.focusManager.FocusManager.pdomFocusHighlightsVisibleProperty for details.